vibing-ai/vibing-js/Fixes2.0.md

 - ✅ Created reusable mock implementation for the logger utility
 - ✅ Set up proper test environment for all component types

+## Pre-commit Hooks ✅ (Completed)
+Pre-commit hooks have been set up to ensure code quality:

+**Implementation Details:**
+1. ✅ Installed husky and lint-staged packages
+2. ✅ Configured pre-commit hook to run lint-staged
+3. ✅ Set up lint-staged to:
+   - ✅ Run ESLint with auto-fix on staged files
+   - ✅ Run tests related to changed files
+4. ✅ Added pre-push hook to run all tests

 ## Next Steps Priority

 1. ✅ Fix the build error by adding the missing `AppPlugin` export (COMPLETED)